-- In a large mixing bowl, combine the water, yeast, maple syrup, ghee, and shortening.
+- In a large mixing bowl, combine the water, yeast, maple syrup, ghee, and palm shortening.
 Give a quick whisk (so well combined) and let sit for two minutes.

 - Whisk in the mixed egg into the yeast mixture until fully combined.
 Then, slowly, mix in the pumpkin seed powder.
 Once that has been fully combined, start to sift in the cassava flour.

 - The dough will be very sticky, so you may want to coat your hands in some shortening or oil.
 Grab about a golf-ball size of dough and roll it into a ball.
 Place the dough balls onto the aluminum foil lined baking sheet.
 When all of the dough has been used, take a knife and lightly scour an "X" across the top of each roll.
 Firmly whisk the final egg white so that it is slightly frothy.
 Brush the egg white over all of the rolls (this will get them nice and brown when they cook).

 - Place in oven, and bake for 30 minutes.